 Plus it’s scary when big guys don’t know how to control their strength and weight, and have no clue how to train with smaller people.
 Injuries are the bane of training, and are often caused by Sasquatch-like grapplers who go totally ‘agro’ when their egos are threatened.

-In this series of apps you’ll have two Brazilian Jiu-Jitsu black belts show you the techniques and strategies to defeat even the biggest, strongest, scariest attackers on the ground.
+In the How to Defeat the Bigger, Stronger Opponent series you’ll have two Brazilian Jiu-Jitsu black belts show you the techniques and strategies to defeat even the biggest, strongest, scariest attackers on the ground.
 Crazy speed, flexibility, or athleticism are NOT required; the emphasis is on staying safe and preventing injuries at all times.

 Emily is a multiple time BJJ world champion, both with and without the gi.
 She has taught and worked with thousands of grapplers of all levels.